18kimn/blog/content/portfolio/map_month/7_newtool/index.md

 ---
-title: "Map with a new tool"
+title: "Map with a new tool: Seoul, songs, spaces"
 date: 2020-01-12
 ---